The galactic chemical evolution of carbon: Implications for stellar nucleosynthesis: Results

-These discrepancies in the [C/Mg]-[Mg/Fe] trend indicate that C production by single stellar populations may be more extended than our yield models predict.
-We explore this possibility further in the middle panel of Fig.~\ref{fig:sims_degens}, which shows variations of our fiducial model in which we artificially multiply the AGB star progenitor mass by factors of $0.5$, $0.7$, and $1.5$.
-When the AGB C production is weighted towards more massive AGB stars, the DTD becomes more rapid, leading to higher [C/Mg] at high [Mg/Fe].
-On the other hand, shifting the C production toward lower mass progenitors makes the DTD more extended.
-In Fig.~\ref{fig:sims_degens}, the models with AGB C shifted towards lower progenitor masses reduce or reverse the concavity of the \caafe\ trend.
-For the extreme case, where the progenitor masses are shifted by a factor of 0.5, the AGB production is more delayed than SN Ia, resulting in a concave up trend.
-Prefactors around $\sim 0.5$.
-Therefore, the choice of AGB yield table only slightly affects the inferred total yield.
+{These discrepancies in the [C/Mg]-[Mg/Fe] trend indicate that C production by single stellar populations may be more extended than our yield models predict.
+We explore this possibility further in} Fig.~\ref{fig:sims_agb}, which also shows a variation of our fiducial model in which we artificially multiply the AGB star progenitor mass a factor of 0.7.
+Shifting the C production toward lower mass progenitors makes the DTD more extended, comparable to SN Ia.
+As a result, the mass-shifted \fruity{} model has a more linear \caafe{} trend, better matching the observed abundance pattern.
+We explore mass-shift variations further in Appendix~\ref{sec:extra_models}.
+Adjusting our SN Ia DTD to a prescription that declines more rapidly with stellar population age would also linearize the [C/Mg]-[Mg/Fe] relation.
+However, recent GCE models indicate that abundance trends favour an extended DTD as used here (\citealt{palicio+2024} and \citealt{dubay+24}).

-The middle panel of Fig.~\ref{fig:mcmc_ytot} shows the inferred AGB fraction (Eq.~\ref{eq:f_agb}) at solar metallicity for each model (see also Table~\ref{tab:mcmc_results}).
-In short, all of our yield models favour a scenario in which AGB stars are responsible for less than half, and likely near 20 per cent, of the C present in near-solar metallicity environments.
-No model predicts a median $\fagb > 0.3$ and the 98th percentile upper-limits are all below $\fagb=0.4$.
-All models except \aton{} predict that at least $\approx 8$ per cent of the solar C comes from AGB stars (from the 2nd percentile lower-limits).
-The SFH and overall yield scale have little impact on the inferred $\fagb$.

-The right panel of Fig.~\ref{fig:mcmc_ytot} compares the inferred scaling of AGB yields, $\aagb$.
-For most tables, we find $\aagb$ near unity, indicating accurate total C yields from AGB stars.
-Doubling our yields requires higher values of $\aagb$ to produce more C at fixed $\fagb$.
-For \monash{} and \aton{}, $\aagb$ is almost exactly $1$.
-For \aton{}, $\aagb=1$ is not unreasonable despite producing little C at solar metallicity because \aton{} produces similar C as other models at lower metallicities.
-However, these models struggle to reproduce the [C/Mg]-[Mg/Fe] relation, which suggests issues related to the mass-dependence of the yields (see discussion in Section \ref{sec:agb_results}).

-By including the $\sigma_{\rm sys}$ parameter, the posterior distributions of $\fagb$, $\aagb$, and CC yield parameters all widen without changing our conclusions.
-Effectively, $\sigma_{\rm sys}$ reduces the weight of abundance differences between bins.
-Systematic errors likely dominate the uncertainty budget in this analysis.

-Finally, the choice of the Fe SN Ia DTD directly impacts our conclusions.
-From the right panel of Fig.~\ref{fig:mcmc_ytot}, we note that increasing the SN Ia Fe yield by a factor of 1.2 (and decreasing the CC Fe yield to maintain the same total Fe production) results in a similar increase (${\sim}1.2\times$) in the inferred $\fagb$ .
-Increasing the SN Ia contribution to Fe stretches the trends in [Mg/Fe], causing [C/Mg] to flatten with [Mg/Fe] unless the delayed C yield is also increased.
-In this framework, constraints on delayed C contributions are limited by our understanding of delayed Fe production.